jeromeetienne/EasyWebsocket/README.md

-# Easy Websocket
+# Easy WebSocket

-*like Websocket but no server setup and available in any browser*
+*like WebSocket but no server setup and available in any browser*

-Websocket Anywhere aims to make realtimes webapps in every browser without the trouble to setup Websocket servers.
+EasyWebSocket aims to make realtimes webapps in every browser without the trouble to setup Websocket servers.

 The API is copied on [Websocket standard API](http://dev.w3.org/html5/websockets/).